CS2103JAN2017-T09-B3/main/src/test/data/ManualTesting/TestScript.md

 **Command:**

     add Buy dinner

+**Expected result:**

+* Floating task buy dinner will be added at the back of the list.
+* Task will be selected after adding.
+* Tasks details will be reflected on the right panel after a task is added.

+**Command:**

-    add Software engineering project submit end/11:59 10 apr add Visit grandpa start/15 apr
+    add Software engineering project submit end/11:59 10 apr add Problem Set 6 end/11pm

+**Expected result:**

+* Deadline task software engineering will be added after Floating task Buy dinner.
+* Deadline task problem set 6 will be added after Deadline task Software Engineering with today date.
+* Task will be selected after adding.
+* Tasks details will be reflected on the right panel after a task is added.

+**Command:**

+    add Visit grandpa start/15 apr

+**Expected result:**

+* Planning task visit grandpa will be added after Deadline task problem set 6.
+* Task will be selected after adding.
+* Tasks details will be reflected on the right panel after a task is added.

+**Command:**

     add Meeting c/rehearse OP2 start/1pm end/4pm 22 Mar #CS2101

 **Expected result:**

-* Floating task buy dinner will be added at the back of the list.
-* Deadline task software engineering will be added after Floating task buy dinner.
-* Planning task visit grandpa will be added after Deadline task software engineering.
 * Event meeting will be added after Planning task visit grandpa.
+* Task will be selected after adding.
 * Tasks details will be reflected on the right panel after a task is added.

 **Command:**